Rick919/PasswordGenerator/README.md

+# Password Generator
-# Password Generator\n A Simple App to generate 15 character password
+A Simple App to generate 15 character password